pods13/assetsfirst/README.md

 - [ ] Run job to get russian assets prices on beget
 - [ ] Create endpoint to clear caches
 - [ ] Store dividend type for dividend data + use it in overall dividend prediction calculation process
+- [ ] Allow to ignore some positions during calculation % of portfolio, i.e. skip cash position
+- [ ] When user logged in on home page show their portfolio data
 </details>

 ## Redeploy flow